Myofascial Pain Syndrome: Treatment & Prevention

 Whiplash is one of the most common and painful disorder and is one part of the myofascial pain syndrome.
-It has cause many to visit the clinic more often .
-Myofascial pain syndrome has the ability to affect any skeletal muscle in the body.
-Approximately 50% of the body weight is made up of skeletal muscle and there is an approximately 400 muscles in the body.
+It has caused many to visit the clinic more often.
+This syndrome has the ability to affect any skeletal muscle in the body.
+Approximately 50% of the body weight is made up of skeletal muscle and there are approximately 400 muscles in the body.
 Most of the chronic musculoskeletal pain is caused by myofascial pain syndrome.

 Myofascial pain syndrome is a chronic pain disorder and a presumed inflammation that affects the soft tissues or muscles of the body.
 It is seen as a painful condition that affects the fascia (the connective tissues covering the muscles).